 Dr. Boers travels extensively for conducting and teaching engagements.
 He has written a ground-breaking literacy rubric which is being adopted by ACDA and NAfME, the national choral and music education organizations in the United States, as well as in Canada, where it will be appearing in a newly written French edition.

-Amy Boers is well known fo her work as a pianist, accompanist, singer and conductor, giving her keen insights as a collaborative artist.
+Amy Boers is well known for her work as a pianist, accompanist, singer and conductor, giving her keen insights as a collaborative artist.
 She was named Principal Pianist for Symphony Tacoma in 2018 and has been a collaborative artist with the Symphony Tacoma Voices for many years.
 She also works with Pacific Lutheran University where she coaches and performs with both vocalists and instrumentalists.

-Carmen Van Soest
+Bass Van Soest